AaronTheProgrammer/Base-64-Converter-Android-App/README.md

 to embed image files or other binary assets inside textual assets such as HTML and CSS files.[2]
 Base64 is also widely used for sending e-mail attachments.
 This is required because SMTP – in its original form – was designed to transport 7-bit ASCII characters only.
 This encoding causes an overhead of 33–37% (33% by the encoding itself; up to 4% more by the inserted line breaks).

+<h1>You can download and try out the app by downloading the app-debug.apk file listed above!</h1>